 Newsletters are a means of keeping both employees and the wider public informed of happenings within the business.
 Their format will usually include columns of text and images.
 (Figure 6)

 Minutes of Meetings are a formal record of a meeting that has taken place.
-The format of these will include a title, date, location, list of attendees, notice of any apologies, matters arising from previous meetings, order of business, action points, and the details of the next meeting.
-(Figure 4 & 5)
+The format of these will include a title, date, location, list of attendees, a notice of any apologies, matters arising from previous meetings, order of business, action points, and the details of the next meeting.
+(Figures 4 & 5)

-Advertisements are part of the marketing of a business, and have no set format or style, unless otherwise specified by an organisation’s “house style”
+Advertisements are part of the marketing of a business, and have no set format or style unless otherwise specified by an organisation’s “house style”

 Finally, Numerical Information is data that can be presented in the form of tables, charts, and graphs.
 For example, records of spending, or details of the number of employees a business has.
-Content from georgiagoddard on wordpress

-In order to produce this wide range of business documents, many different pieces of ICT (Information Communication Technology) and software are required.
+To produce this wide range of business documents, many different pieces of ICT (Information Communication Technology) and software are required.
 These can be categorised as Word Processing software, Desktop Publishing software, Database software, Spreadsheet software, Presentation software, and Customised software.